-If you are connected to ESX, you can use the tail command to explicitly create a log file that captures detail about actions that follow.
+If you are connected to ESXi by SSH, you can use the tail command to explicitly create a log file that captures detail about actions that follow.
 For example, you can use the vSphere Client to create a new virtual machine and then use the content from the log as a model for how to create your own code.

-To start the logging process and capture content to a file
+To start the logging process and capture content to a file, use the following steps.